DotBots/DotBot-hardware/ASSEMBLING.md

 Make sure you have all required [components](./COMPONENTS.md) and that you eventually followed the [compopent preparation](PREPARING.md), if needed.

-You will just require access to an Allen screen driver (1.5mm).
+You will just require access to an Allen screwdriver (1.5mm).

 <div align="center">
   <img src="dist/images/DotBot-components.jpg" width="500px" alt="DotBot components"/>